bazinga94/AudioTranscriber/README.md

 ### Known Issues & Future Improvements

 - **Whisper API** was not fully tested due to credit limitations.
-If the API key is not properly set, transcription falls back to **Apple STT** after 5 retries.
+If the API key is not properly set, transcription falls back to **Speech-to-Text** after 5 retries.
 - Testing was skipped due to time constraints.